kaeserchen/latex_cv/README.md

-# Latex style and content for CV.
+# Latex style and content for customized CV.

 Works with XeLaTex from the MacTex distribution.